Leopold Tyrmand: World War II

 Tyrmand was on vacation in Warsaw when the War broke out, so he interrupted his studies and worked in smuggling in the area of the Western Bug, helping people to cross from Nazi Germany to the Soviet Union.

 Tyrmand later managed to flee to Vilnius as a refugee, and after the Soviet occupation of 1940, he began working with local media, most notably with Prawda Komsomolska, a Soviet propaganda medium.
 During this time, he met the Polish journalist Andrzej Miłosz (brother of the Polish writer Czesław Miłosz).
 At that time Andrzej Miłosz was collaborating with the Home Army (a movement of Polish Resistance), and reproached Tyrmand for writing for a Russian propaganda outlet.

 During the war, Tyrmand was a resistance fighter in Poland.
 In spring 1941 he was arrested by the NKVD secret police in Vilnius and sentenced to 8 years in prison.
 However, he managed to escape from a bombed train after the German invasion of the Soviet Union in June of that year.
 Tyrmand escaped from Russia to later return to Vilnius, identifying as a French citizen.

 To escape the Holocaust, Tyrmand traveled on false papers to Germany.
 He worked as a waiter while in Germany; an experience he wrote about in his semi-autobiographical novel "Filip".

 He tried to escape to neutral Sweden, but was caught in Norwegian port of Stavanger, and sent to the Grini concentration camp in Norway, where he managed to survive the rest of the war.

 Family

-As for his family during the Second World War, Tyrmand's parents were sent to the Majdanek Concentration Camp, where his father was murdered.
+As for his family during the Second World War, Tyrmand's parents were transported by the German occupiers to their Majdanek Concentration Camp, where his father was murdered.
 In addition to his father, Tyrmand lost his entire family to the war except for his mother and an uncle.

-Although his mother Maryla (Marisha) survived the war, she lost the rest of her entire family in the Warsaw Ghetto, with the exception of her son Leopold.
+Although his mother Maria (Polish diminutive: Marysia) survived the war, she lost the rest of her entire family in the Warsaw Ghetto, with the exception of her son Leopold.
 Eventually his mother migrated to Israel and married Meyer Hershkoviz.